SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

     Do the following:

     * Click the select button, which will bring up all build containers and pick the one you want to deploy.
-In the future, you probably want to choose the *Continuously deploy new revision from a source repository* such that a new version is always deployed when a new container is built.
+In the future, you probably want to choose the *Continuously deploy new revisions from a source repository* such that a new version is always deployed when a new container is built.

     * Hereafter, give the service a name and select the region.
 We recommend choosing a region close to you.